Venice Film Festival marks 72nd edition with star lineup

-ROME (Reuters) - The Venice Film Festival revealed a star-studded lineup for its 72nd annual edition on Wednesday with top Hollywood names center stage in a wide selection of U.S. and international movies.
+ROME, July 29 (Reuters) - The Venice Film Festival revealed a star-studded lineup for its 72nd annual edition on Wednesday with top Hollywood names centre stage in a wide selection of U.S. and international movies.

 The world’s oldest film festival will open with “Everest”, starring Jake Gyllenhaal and Keira Knightley and based on the 1996 climbers’ disaster on the world’s highest mountain.